-- Analyze your competitors for keyword ideas and marketing strategies.
+- Analyze your competitors for keyword ideas, conversion rate strategies and marketing strategies.
 What keywords are they ranking for?
 Perhaps they’re targeting ones you hadn’t even considered, but should.
+What color scheme have they opted for in their screenshots?
+This could indicate what theme generates the most conversions among your target audience.
 Generally speaking, an app competitor analysis is always advised.

 - Analyze reviews to better understand how users are describing an app.
 This can give you clues as to what they may search for.

 - Brainstorm keyword ideas based on your app’s features.
 What will appeal most to potential users?

 Choosing the best keywords and screenshots are some of the most important tasks when marketing your app!

 Ranking on a query that only has 50 searches a month will result in extreme budget losses.

 Also, conducting a competitive analysis is not only limited to keywords.
 It’s important to understand the market in which you’re operating to know what performs best with your potential users.
 Always keep your eyes on your competitors’ games to stay in the running.